 The charity Planet Aid included this image of its donation bins in a Nov.
 17, 2017, lawsuit against Baltimore County to try to block zoning regulations.
 Planet Aid won a case in Michigan in which an ordinance sought to remove all charitable bins.

-In this decision, a federal appeals court ruled that unattended charitable bins are a form of expression protected by the First Amendment and a St. Johns, Michigan, ban on such bins likely violates the First Amendment.
+In Planet Aid v.
+City of St. Johns, 782 F.3d 318, (6th Cir.
+2015), a federal appeals court ruled that unattended charitable bins are a form of expression protected by the First Amendment and a St. Johns, Michigan, ban on such bins likely violates the First Amendment.

 The dispute began shortly after Planet Aid, which solicits clothing and shoes donations through its bins, placed two bins in two locations with the permission of the property owners.
 City officials confiscated the bins and later passed an ordinance prohibiting unattended, charitable donation bins.
 The ordinance read: “No person, business or other entity shall place, use or allow the installation of a donation box within the City of St. Johns.”